 The school is well aware that the primary role in children's drugs education lies with parents.
 We wish to build a positive and supporting relationship with the parents of children at Rusper Primary School through mutual understanding, trust and co-operation.
-Parents are invited to attend special assemblies at the end of the CASE and DARE programmes to enable children to share with their parents the power of the learning that these important programmes offer.
+Parents are invited to attend school curriculum workshops and open afetrnoons, where children can share their drug awareness learning with their parents.